← Back to 史記

 使

 E Hou died in his sixth year.
 Qu Wo Zhuang Bo heard that the Jin E Hou died, then raised troops to attack Jin.
 King Ping of Zhou made Guo Gong lead troops to attack Qu Wo Zhuang Bo.
 The Zhuang Bo fled to defend Qu Wo.
-The Jin people together established E Hou's son Guang, who became Ai Hou.
+The Jin people jointly established E Hou's son Guang, who became Ai Hou.

 14